Robert Carlyle

 Hamish Macbeth poster

-Top cast: Robert Carlyle, Stuart McGugan, Barbara Rafferty, Stuart David’s, Brian Pettifer, Ralph Riach, Anne Lacey, Duncan Duff, Billy Riddoch.
+Top cast: Robert Carlyle, Stuart McGugan, Barbara Rafferty, Shirley Henderson, Stuart Davids, Brian Pettifer, Ralph Riach, Anne Lacey, Duncan Duff, Billy Riddoch.

 28 Weeks Later (2007)